Franchise agreements are regulated in Australia by the Franchising Code of Coduct (the Code). The Code provides that a franchise agreement:

 Rights granted to the Franchisee

-The franchisee is normally granted the right to use the franchisor’s
+Under a franchise agreement, the franchisee is normally granted the right (licence) to use the franchisor’s:

 - intellectual property including trade secrets,

 The licence is typically limited to a territory or site and may be exclusive or non-exclusive within that territory or site.

 If the licence is non-exclusive, the franchisor may operate or grant franchises to other franchisees to operate in the territory.